Use of vaccines in sheep and cattle

 Vaccine classifications

-The full response to a vaccine does not occur immediately; it often takes a couple of weeks after administering the initial course.
+The onset of immune protection from vaccination does not occur immediately; it often takes a few weeks to develop after administering the initial course.

 ×